clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/debits/sender_information.md

 weight: 177
 ---
 ##### Sender information
-To be compliant with card scheme rules, these parameters are required for debits under certain circumstances.
-Card scheme or issuer might even decline up front if one or more parameters are absent.
+Information about the sender is required for debits under certain circumstances to be compliant with card scheme rules.
 See the partner guideline for more details.

 {{% description_list %}}